R-Kiselev/Flask-RESTful-API/readme.md

 }
 ```

-Other endpoints are similar to Banks endpoint.
+Other resources are similar to Banks endpoint.